 After making a request for a car in the app, your driver will then come to you.
 You can watch his or her progress via GPS in the app.
 The app will show you what your driver and the car will look like (as well as the license plate number) so you can spot it approaching.
 The app further allows you to text or call your driver if you need to communicate additional information which sometimes happen if you can't quite find each other.
 Hop in when your driver arrives and be pleasant and courteous.
 Remember: the apps allow drivers to rate YOU just like you rate THEM!

 After you take the ride, just hop out and be on your way.
 The fee is charged to the credit card you have on file and promo codes are automatically applied.
-Lyft and Uber both now allow you to add a tip for your driver after the ride is over for at least a few days.
+Lyft and Uber both allow you to add a tip for your driver during the ride or after the ride is over for a day or two.
 Rate your driver in the app as well.

 What Families Need to Know About Using Uber and Lyft: Tips & Tricks